 This will be one of the highlights of your trip!
 The hike up takes around 6 hours (depending on your fitness) with an extra 5-hour hike to Fuego (only go there if you’re incredibly fit).
 It’s a 1500 m (1 mi) elevation gain on very gravelly, slippery ground.
 The reward of your struggles?
 An amazing view from Acatenango to Fuego, which normally erupts around every 15 minutes.
 At night, you can see lava flowing if you’re lucky.

 Easy.
 Take a tour.
-We have written a blogpost about the best Acatenango tours:
+We have written a comparison of the best Acatenango tours:

-To get to Belize, you first have to head to Rio Dulce.
-This is a great place to stay at a relaxing river lodge like Tortugal Boutique River Lodge or El Hotelito Perdido – a perfect activity after the strenuous Acatenango hike.
+You first have to head to Rio Dulce to ultimately get to Belize.
+Rio Dulce is a great place to stay at a relaxing river lodge like Tortugal Boutique River Lodge or El Hotelito Perdido – a perfect activity after the strenuous Acatenango hike.

 We have written a complete Rio Dulce travel guide: